Access to Food Partnership

 Forum and neighbourhoods

-The Access to Food Partnership has a monthly forum meeting.
-On the second Wednesday of the month, join others from around the conurbation to talk about the pressing issues that we face as organisations responding to food insecurity.
+The Access to Food Partnership hosts a quarterly forum meeting and monthly working group meetings.
+Join others from around the conurbation to talk about the pressing issues that we face and how we can work together to build food resilience in Bournemouth, Christchurch and Poole.

 The Access to Food Partnership also hosts neighbourhood meetings to explore opportunities and ideas to reduce food insecurity on a neighbourhood level.